tmenguy/ha-solcast-solar/README.md

 >
 > Uninstalling the Oziee version then installing this one will preserve the history and configuration from that prior integration.
 >
-> If you Uninstalled the Oziee version, and installed this version, the only thing you may need to do, is to re-select to use Solcast Solar as the source of Forecast Production for your Energy Dashboard
+> If you uninstalled the Oziee version, and installed this version, the only thing you may need to do is to re-select to use Solcast Solar as the source of Forecast Production for your Energy Dashboard

 Version Change Notes: See [below](#changes).

-Home Assistant (https://www.home-assistant.io) Integration Component
+Home Assistant (https://www.home-assistant.io) Integration Component.

 This custom component integrates the Solcast Hobby PV Forecast API into Home Assistant.